Halifax mass shooting plot

-The Halifax mass shooting plot was an event that chiefly occurred between February 12, 2015, to February 14, 2015.
+The Halifax mass shooting plot took place between February 12 and February 14, 2015.
 Police were alerted to three people, identified as Lindsay Souvannarath, Randall Shepherd, and James Gamble, who were reportedly conspiring to commit a mass killing at the Halifax Shopping Centre.
-Souvannarath and Shepherd were arrested and convicted of conspiracy to commit murder, while Gamble was found dead of a self-inflicted gunshot wound soon after finding out of the impending police investigation.
+Souvannarath and Shepherd were arrested and convicted of conspiracy to commit murder, while Gamble was found dead of a self-inflicted gunshot wound soon after learning of the impending police investigation.

 Details

 On February 12, 2015, the Royal Canadian Mounted Police (RCMP) in Halifax, Nova Scotia, Canada, received a tip through Crime Stoppers that three persons were planning to commit a mass killing at the Halifax Shopping Centre.
 Two of the suspects, Randall Steven Shepherd, 20, of Timberlea, and Lindsay Kanittha Souvannarath, 23, from Geneva, Illinois, had access to firearms and presented a threat.

 In the early morning of February 13, police staked out Gamble's duplex house in Timberlea, a small suburb outside of Halifax.
 After both of Gamble's parents had left the house and been questioned by police, police entered the house and found the third plot suspect, 19-year-old James Lee Rushton Gamble, deceased from a self-inflicted gunshot wound.
 Also found in the house were three rifles.
 At the same time, the police arrested Souvannarath and Shepherd at Halifax Stanfield International Airport.
 Shepherd was meeting Souvannarath, Gamble's online girlfriend, as she arrived from the United States.
 A 17-year-old from Cole Harbour was arrested at 11 am, but was shortly thereafter released from custody due to determination that he had no idea of, nor involvement in the plot.
 The police learned that it was the trio's intention to go into a public venue and open fire, attempting to kill as many people as possible, before turning the guns on themselves on February 14 (Valentine's Day).
 The venue was later disclosed as the Halifax Shopping Centre on Mumford Road.

 Shepherd and Souvannarath faced charges of conspiracy to commit murder, conspiracy to commit arson, conspiracy to use weapons for a dangerous purpose, and unlawfully conveying threats through social media.